rascreid/tb-patroni-poc/README.md

 You should be able to use this repo to quicly deploy and test PostgreSQL HA on Patroni with Thingsboard.

-VMs that will be deployed:
+VMs that will be deployed in private 10.0.1.0 network:
 - 2 VMs with PostgreSQL (pg1/pg2)
 - 1 VM with ThingBoard+Zookeper (tb)